SardarJazim/SardarJazim/README.md

 I am a computer science student, also working as a web developer and DevOps engineer. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="35"> Currently, I'm expanding my skills in both web development and DevOps practices.

+- 🔭 I’m currently studying computer science and expanding my skills in web development.
+- 💻 As a web developer, I enjoy building and designing websites and web applications.
-- :telescope: I'm working as a software engineer and contributing to frontend and backend development for building web applications.
+- 🛠️ I'm also working as a DevOps engineer, focusing on automating processes and deploying scalable infrastructure.
-- :seedling: I'm passionate about exploring new technologies and contributing to the tech community.
+- 🌱 I’m constantly learning and exploring new technologies in both web development and DevOps.
-- :zap: In my free time, I enjoy gaming and tackling complex coding algorithms with enthusiasm.
+- 💬 Feel free to ask me about web development, DevOps practices, or anything related to computer science!

 ---